adityaKoteCoder/adityaKoteCoder/README.md

 *Here are some ideas to get you started:*

 - 🔭 I’m currently working on my programming skills
-- 🌱 I’m currently learning Selenium through Python
+- 🌱 I’m currently learning Designing.
 - 👯 I’m am learning new concepts and willing to learn new concepts.
-- 🤔 I’m looking for a job and i am ready to be hired.
+- 🤔 I’m also a creative designer.
 - 📫 ...............................
 - ⚡ Greetings: Make yourself at home.